-Mediterranean architecture uses Greece, Italy, and Spain as inspiration, especially their beautiful villas.
-This style usually uses stucco, red clay roofs, and ornate, symmetrical archways to create warm, understated homes.
+Mediterranean architecture uses Greece, Italy, and Spain as inspiration — especially their beautiful villas.
+This style typically features stucco, red clay roofs, and ornate, symmetrical archways to create warm, understated homes.
 Mediterranean styles also emphasize natural materials, particularly to encourage indoor/outdoor fluidity, which is why these homes are more popular in warmer climates.

 - Flat or low-pitched tile roofs (often red clay)

 - Natural materials such as wood and stone